WATCH(1) | User Commands | WATCH(1) |

 that package, it was written from scratch by Tony Rems in 1991, and later

-recieved many modifications and corrections by Francois Pinard.
+recieved many modifications and corrections by François Pinard.

 However, according to Internet Initiative Japan Inc.'s iwatch manual page, the

-comments at the original source code — also speculated that its
+original source code also speculated that its existence was earlier than

-existence was earlier than BSD/OS 3.1, from some another free distribution,
+BSD/OS 3.1, from some another free distribution, but there's no further

-but there's no further information that supports this.
+information that supports this.

 06/14/23 | Heirloom Toolchest |